1730 - Code of Conduct/Appropriate Behavior Policy

 3.1.7.
-“Student” means a child under the age of 18 or over the age of 18 if still enrolled in a public secondary school.
+“Student” means a person enrolled in a public school.

 3.2.1.
 A staff member who has reason to believe there has been a violation of this policy shall immediately report such conduct to an appropriate supervisor or school administrator.
 If a staff member has reason to believe a school administrator has violated this policy, the staff member shall immediately report the conduct to the administrator’s supervisor.

 3.2.2.
 In addition to the obligation to report suspected child abuse or neglect to law enforcement or the Division of Child and Family Services under Utah Code Ann. §62A-4a-403: